 When I first started gardening, I’ll be honest, I didn’t know my plant hardiness zone.
 Unless you’ve been around fellow gardeners or have already done extensive research, it’s not really a topic you’d know when you first start gardening.
 And that’s perfectly fine.
-It’s also sometimes referred to as hardiness zone, zone (in a gardening context), or planting zone.
-To fully appreciate plant hardiness zones, we’ll look at why they matter, crops that are affected by them, and how you can learn your hardiness zone along with tips for gardening.
+It’s also sometimes referred to as a hardiness zone, zone (in a gardening context), or planting zone.
+To fully appreciate plant hardiness zones, we’ll look at why they matter, the crops that are affected by them, and how you can learn about your hardiness zone along with tips for gardening.

 Why Do Plant Hardiness Zones Matter?

 We’ll get into the details of plant hardiness zones later on, but to begin with let’s start with a basic definition.
 Zones are regions with similar temperatures, specifically similar temperatures during the coldest days of the year.
 They call them the “average extreme minimum temperatures.”
 They’re categorized by numbers 1-13, cold to warm regions, and each number is broken into 2 subcategories “a” and “b.”

 Once you know your plant hardiness zone it will help you with your gardening.
 Knowing your zone will help with picking the right crops and varieties for your location, when to plant, and researching what grows best for your climate.

 Know What You Can Plant